How Long Should You Study for the GMAT? (Take the Quiz!)

 How much of a point increase do you want?

-Let’s say you have taken a practice test, relatively cold, with little prep, and got some score.
+Let’s say you have taken a free practice test, relatively cold, with little prep, and got your initial score.
 We’ll call this a baseline score.

 What is your target score?
 How much do you want to improve from this cold-take baseline?